Follow Everything: A Leader-Following and Obstacle Avoidance Framework with Goal-Aware Adaptation

 \section{Introduction}

-Recent advances in visual perception, robot navigation, and large models have enabled robots to follow leaders with increased safety and intelligence~\cite{10884071, 10909198,zhang2024legged}.
-Serving as powerful assistants, robots can follow explorers to carry more supplies, guide customers and introduce products in shopping centers, help police patrolling, etc.~\cite{2025_science_Gaofei, 10935789,2024_science}.
-Although numerous works have been proposed to improve leader following stability~\cite{2023_yolo,2021_lidar,2023_multimodal} or robot movement smoothness~\cite{2024_follow_anything, MPC, gaze, zhang2021efficient,LiuDiPPeR2024,han2025neupan}, all overlook a unique challenge in the leader-following task: the leader may temporarily leave the robot’s field of view (FOV), as shown in Fig.~\ref{pic_motivation}(a), which causes existing methods to fail in finding a trajectory without knowing the leader’s position or in not recognizing the leaders when they reappear.
-This paper breaks down this challenge from both the perception and planning perspectives and proposes the distance frame buffer, goal-aware adaptation, and graph-based planner to address it.
+Recent advances in visual perception, robot navigation, and large models have enabled robots to follow leaders with increased safety and intelligence~\cite{10909198}.
+Serving as powerful assistants, robots can follow explorers to carry more supplies, guide customers and introduce products in shopping centers, help police patrolling, etc.~\cite{rpl1,rpl2,rpl3,rpl4}.
+Despite extensive efforts to improve the stability of leader following~\cite{wang2025trackvla, 2023_yolo, 2021_lidar, 2023_multimodal} and the smoothness of robot motion~\cite{2024_follow_anything, 2025_MPC_TRO, gaze, zhang2021efficient, LiuDiPPeR2024, han2025neupan}, existing approaches still either fail to re-identify the leader after it temporarily leaves the robot’s field of view (FOV) and later reappears (see Fig.\ref{pic_motivation}a), or they cannot approach the leader in the most efficient manner (see Fig.\ref{pic_motivation}b).
+This paper breaks down these challenges from both the perception and planning perspectives and proposes the distance frame buffer, goal-aware adaptation, and graph-based planner to address them.

-The challenge on the perception side concerns whether the leader can be identified as the same leader when they leave and then reappear in the follower’s FOV.
+The challenge on the perception side involves re-identifying the leader after it exits and re-enters the follower’s FOV.
 One specific approach for leader-following tasks is to have the leader carry a beacon, such as infrared antennas~\cite{2022_laser} or wave emitters~\cite{2023_wave,2024_wave}, but requiring the leader to carry additional equipment is often impractical and not generalizable.
 Therefore, another widely used solution is to leverage detection models based on cameras~\cite{2023_yolo}, LiDAR~\cite{2021_lidar}, multimodal sensors~\cite{2023_multimodal}, sonar~\cite{2021_ultrasonic}, and so on.
 However, since their training labels correspond to object categories rather than object features, when the leader (typically a pedestrian) remains in the follower’s FOV, its ID remains stable due to the help of the Kalman Filter~\cite{2015_kalman_filter}.
 However, when the leader leaves and reappears, a new ID will be assigned to it.
 This leads to the expected leader having the original ID permanently lost.